stackbit-projects/silvestru-site-f4da8/about.md

 excerpt: lorem-ipsum
 layout: page
 ---
+**“I Swear to Tell the Truth, the Whole Truth and Nothing But the Truth So Help Me God”**

 The only reason I got into copywriting was for the money.

 Oops, did I say that out loud?